Welcome to today's edition of the Rush 24-7 podcast.

 You're not such a bad guy after all.

-Uh you don't like limbaugh and you don't like capitalism.
+You don't like Limbaugh and you don't like capitalism.

 You're getting close to us, buddy.

-So at Time magazine can name you person of the year for your anti-capitalist rent.
+So Time magazine can name you person of the year for your anti-capitalist rent.

-Well, we're gonna it's sort of like Obama getting the Nobel Peace Prize before he's done anything.
+Well, we're going to, it's sort of like Obama getting the Nobel Peace Prize before he's done anything.

-This is the militant gay rights community giving the Pope their person of the year award, sort of on the cum, hoping that the Pope moves in their direction.
+This is the militant gay rights community giving the Pope their person of the year award sort of on the come, hoping that the Pope moves in their direction.

 It's unbelievable.